satyajitdash61/Car_Becho/README.md

 # Car_Becho
-It is a online web application using which we can use to buy or sell our used cars.It also estimate price of used car based on some parameter.
+It is a online web application using which we can be used to buy or sell our used cars.It also estimates price of used car based on some parameter.
 User has to give certain inputs regarding the car and the system will generate a estimated fare range.

 # Technology Used
 Html, CSS, Bootstrap, Javascript, JQuery, Node.Js, Mongo DB, Express.js.